-Process Description Image Source Moving water (in rivers and the sea) Flowing water picks up and erodes particles and also carries sediment that erodes bedrock.
-Most erosion occurs during floods, when river banks can fail catastrophically Bank collapse due to undercutting by erosion, Tista River, Sundarganj Thana, Bangladesh Waves and the sediment they carry erode the foot of coastal cliffs, often causing rock-falls.
-These later become broken up by the waves Beach closed by a coastal erosion rockfall, Oddicombe, Devon, England
+Process Description Image Source y water nd the sea) Flowing water picks up and erodes particles and also carries sediment that erodes bedrock.
+Most erosion occurs during floods, when river banks can fail catastrophically Bank collapse due to undercutting by erosion, Tista River, Sundarganj Thana, Bangladesh Moving (in rivers an Waves and the sediment they carry erode the foot of coastal cliffs, often causing rock-falls.
+These later become broken up by the waves BEACH CLOSED JUSTICAL HELDON HILLS BOTT AND THE PROPERTY HOUSE AND Beach closed by a coastal erosion rockfall, Oddicombe, Devon, England